visgence/teleceptor/README.md

 * Some information about the sensor is editable and will change the graph accordingly such as _Units_ or _Calibration_.
   * Be sure to save after editing so the configuration information to be available later.
   * _Metadata_ cannot be changed.
 However, you can change it in the firmware and then re-upload the firmware to the sensor. (_See Teleceptor Concepts_)
-* If you download updates from teleceptor but and are not sure if the webpage is up-to-date as well, clear your web browser's cache:
+* If you download updates from Teleceptor but and are not sure if the webpage is up-to-date as well, clear your web browser's cache:
   * **Chrome:** Right-click in a blank spot on the page -> Inspect element -> Settings (gear symbol) -> Disable cache (while DevTools is open) -> Refresh the page
  * **Mozilla Firefox**: _ctrl+Shift+R_ will reload the page without cache and/or _ctrl+Shift+Delete_ -> Details -> Cache checkbox -> Clear Now